 A simple tiered task list system includes a general to-do list to record all the tasks the person needs to accomplish, and a daily to-do list which is created each day by transferring tasks from the general to-do list.

-Task lists are often prioritized.
-One method of organizing a general to-do list is the ABC method.
+Task lists are often prioritised.
+One method of organising a general to-do list is the ABC method.
 The list is divided into three sections, labelled A, B, and C, containing tasks that need to be done within a day, a week, and a month, respectively.